dairycultist/natsucraft/README.md

 # Dungeoncraft

-A soft-fantasy mod for b1.7.3 that adds cool dungeons.

-I'm gonna cut down the scope of this project to just dungeons and dungeon-related stuff (mobs, blocks, etc).
+I'm gonna cut down the scope of this project to just soft-fantasy dungeons and dungeon-related stuff (mobs, blocks, etc).

 I just wanna come across a strange cobblestone monument in Minecraft beta and explore/loot its hallways :<

+The thing with Minecraft structures is they're so drop-in-a-bucket, they should be incorporated into the surroundings more.
+Like how biomes aren't just 1 chunk of biome, structures should be more spread out, with peripheral structures and bigger central structures incorporated into the terrain.
+Ancient ruins that build on the lonely feeling in b1.7.3.
+Stone structures that could possibly date back to some kind of really old lost civilization.

 ## Implemented (subject to change)